jentery/mdia360v2/index.md

 ## MODULE 1: CULTURE

 We'll begin the course by contextualizing play and attending to the activities, norms, assumptions, and communities at work in games.
+I recommend following [*Critical Distance*](https://www.critical-distance.com/) as the course unfolds.

 ## 1.1: Situating Play in Games